gana36/procheck/README.md

 ### Console Logging

-The application uses Vite's esbuild configuration to automatically remove `console.log`, `console.debug`, and `console.info` statements in production builds. `console.error` and `console.warn` are preserved for production debugging.
+The application uses Vite's esbuild configuration to automatically remove `console.log`, `console.debug`, and `console.info` statements in production builds. `console.error` and `console.warn` are preserved.

 **Development mode:** All console statements work normally **Production build:** Only `console.error` and `console.warn` are included